 We were overwhelmed by the backing for our campaign from local people who use Hear to Help, our volunteers, cross party Councillors and MSPs, one of whom who raised the service’s closure with Scotland’s First Minister [watch on YouTube] in September 2017.

-We started a fundraising drive in October 2017 to secure the short-term future of Hear to Help and thank everyone who donated to keep the service in Angus until the end of 2017.
+We started a fundraising drive in October 2017 to secure the short-term future of Hear to Help and we thank everyone who contributed to help raise the targeted £12,000 needed to keep the service running across Tayside until the end of March 2018.
+Unfortunately, due to a lack of sustainable funding for 2018/19, our Angus Hear to Help service is closing on 31 March 2018.